manjeetkr23/Fetchify/CONTRIBUTING.md

 # Contributing to Shots Studio

-Thank you for your interest in contributing to **Shots Studio**!
+Thank you for your interest in contributing to **Fetchify**!
 We welcome contributions of all kinds — whether it's code, bug reports, feature ideas, documentation improvements, or community support.

 ## Table of Contents